dscheerens/ngx-transloco-markup/README.md

 This library is an extension for [Transloco](https://github.com/ngneat/transloco) that provides support for displaying translations with markup.
 **ngx-transloco-markup** offers an alternative to the Transloco [directive](https://ngneat.github.io/transloco/docs/translation-in-the-template#structural-directive) and [pipe](https://ngneat.github.io/transloco/docs/translation-in-the-template#pipe): the `<transloco>` component, that takes care of rendering your translations with markup.
-By using this component, you no longer need to split your translations or use a `[innerHtml]`-binding.
+By using this component, you no longer need to split your translations or use an `[innerHtml]`-binding.
 This allows for a much simpler syntax in your translation files and you no longer need to worry about potential markup-injection issues that could cause the layout of your application to break.

 While this library ships with support for the most common markup use cases, you might wish to create your own customized markup rendering.